Last updated on April 16, 2025

 Funded by

-This scholarship seeks to support students pursuing careers in engineering or the trades so they can afford to complete their degrees.
+This scholarship seeks to support students who are recycling, sustainability, or climate change focused so they can complete their degrees and make an impact through their careers.

-• Field of Study: Engineering or the trades
+• Field of Study: Environmental science or a related field

 One Click Apply